D4ntae/notes/Security Notes/Soft skills/Vim.md

 - w - move to beginning of next word
 - } - jump to the next paragraph
 - $ - go to the end of the line
+- x - remove character the cursor is on
+- A - append mode
+- i - insert mode

 ###### Operators
 - y - yank (copy)